 Below we have listed a few of our most fundamental beliefs.
 If you have any questions about reformed doctrine or Cornerstone’s teaching and worship, please don’t hesitate to contact us.

-- We believe that the Bible is without error.
+WE BELIEVE that the Bible is without error.

-Every Christian has a creed…a set of beliefs about what the Bible teaches.
-By writing ours down into a Confession and Catechisms, we can be upfront about our beliefs, and we can quickly and easily teach our children and visitors the system of doctrine found in the Scripture.
+Every Christian has a creed, in that they have a set of beliefs about what the Bible teaches.
+By writing our beliefs down into a Confession and Catechisms, we can be upfront about our beliefs, and we can quickly and easily teach our children and visitors reformed truths and the system of doctrine found in the Scripture.